microsoft/FluidExamples/brainstorm/README.md

 const personas = React.useMemo(() => props.members.map(member => {return { personaName: member.userName}}), [props.members]);
 ```

 We use the map function of the array to extract each member's `userName` and map it to an object literal with `personaName` property, to match the `IFacepilePersona` definition.
-Notice the use of `React.useMemo` allows us to only recompute the memoized value when one of the value has changed.
+Notice the use of `React.useMemo` allows us to only recompute the memoized value when one of the values has changed.

-With the required personas array created, we not pass it into the the `Facepile` element.
+With the required personas array created, we now pass it into the the `Facepile` element.

 ```ts
 const farItems: ICommandBarItemProps[] = [